An elegant pecan shortbread long on buttery flavor.

 This recipe for pecan shortbread cookies is one of my favorites of all the cookies I like to bake.
 The combination of buttery shortbread dough (with just the barest hint of salt) coupled with toasted pecans — did I mention the outer rim of sparkling turbinado sugar? — will wow everyone.

-You will love this recipe.
 Best of all?
 The dough can be made several days in advance.

 One of my all-time favorite pastry cookbooks is The Craft of Baking by award-winning New York City pastry chef Karen DeMasco.
 Karen DeMasco is a restaurant pastry chef’s pastry chef, having worked at some of New York City’s most sophisticated restaurants (Craft, Locanda Verde, Gramercy Tavern, ABC).
 But her cookbook accomplishes a tricky task: She fills its pages with recipes tailored to home bakers — but the recipes are sophisticated and a little special.
 Never dumbed down.